 Chronic stress resulting from experiences of racism may increase the incidence of adult-onset asthma through effects on the immune system and the airways.
-We conducted prospective analyses of the relation of experiences of racism to asthma incidence in the Black Women’s Health Study, a prospective cohort of US black women followed since 1995 with mailed biennial questionnaires.
+We conducted prospective analyses of the relation of experiences of racism with asthma incidence in the Black Women’s Health Study, a prospective cohort of black women in the United States followed since 1995 with mailed biennial questionnaires.

-Among 38,142 participants followed from 1997 to 2011, 1068 reported incident asthma.
-An everyday racism score was created based on five questions asked in 1997 and 2009 about the frequency in daily life of experiences of racism (e.g., poor service in stores), and a lifetime racism score was based on questions about racism on the job, in housing, and by police.
-We used Cox regression models to derive multivariable incidence rate ratios (IRR) and 95% confidence intervals (CI) for categories of each racism score in relation to incident asthma.
+Among 38,142 participants followed from 1997 to 2011, 1,068 reported incident asthma.
+An everyday racism score was created based on five questions asked in 1997 and 2009 about the frequency in daily life of experiences of racism (eg, poor service in stores), and a lifetime racism score was based on questions about racism on the job, in housing, and by police.
+We used Cox regression models to derive multivariable incidence rate ratios (IRRs) and 95% CIs for categories of each racism score in relation to incident asthma.

-Given the high prevalence of experiences of racism and asthma in US black women, a positive association of racism with asthma is of public health importance.
+Given the high prevalence of experiences of racism and asthma in black women in the United States, a positive association between racism and asthma is of public health importance.